Dee C. Chuan: Philanthropist and activist tycoon

 In the twenty years since the founding of China Bank, Dee C. Chuan had been a very busy man.

 Dee also used his considerable resources and contacts to help mainland China.
 First, Dee focused on his home village of Shizhen.
 He donated the Chengmei School For Boys and the Yude School For Girls.
 He not only put up the buildings but also bought a fishpond whose earnings would pay for school operations.
 He also built a new bridge and other infrastructure in Shizhen.
 From 1926 to 1928, when Chiang Kai-Shek was building up the KMT Nationalist Army to reunite the country, Dee C. Chuan paid out of his own pocket for the steamship tickets for many young Chinese in Manila who wanted to join Chiang and fight.
 In 1931, he began to contribute heavily to the Chiang government as Japan started to encroach upon its northern territory, including Manchuria.
 In 1933, Dee accepted an appointment from Chiang as one of the five commissioners governing Fujian province from 1933 to 1934.
-In Fujian, Dee organized a police force, built the foundation of a badly-needed railroad—the Zhanglong railway, and helped improve the harbor in Xiamen.
+In Fujian, Dee organized a police force, built the foundation of a badly needed railroad—the Zhanglong railway, and helped improve the harbor in Xiamen.
 When full-scale war between China and Japan broke out in 1937, Dee and his good friends, Albino and Alfonso SyCip and Yu Khe Thai, organized the Philippine Chinese Resist-The-Enemy Foundation.
 They helped raise P10 million from the local Chinese community and sent it to aid the KMT.
 These men also led a vigorous effort to boycott Japanese goods in the Philippines, which hurt Japanese interests in the country substantially.
 Dee also conceptualized and helped set up the Nanyang General Relief Association, which was a Southeast Asian organization of overseas Chinese bent on combatting Japanese aggression.
 The Japanese have a long memory.
 When they conquered the Philippines in 1941, the Kempeitai (Military Police of the Imperial Japanese Army) would come looking for the men who organized the boycott.
 But Dee C. Chuan would not be around to face their retribution.

 Death

-Some time in the last few years, Dee C. Chuan had contracted tuberculosis, and by 1939, his condition worsened.
-His doctors felt that the best chance for him would be to seek extended treatment at the Monrovia Sanatorium in California—the same one where in 1928 President Manuel L. Quezon had recovered from the disease.

-On October 27, 1940, Dee C. Chuan died of tuberculosis in Monrovia, California.
-He was only fifty-two.
-The funeral service was held on November 30 at the Central Student Church in Ermita.
-Dee was buried on December 1 at the Chinese Cemetery.
+Dee C. Chuan contracted tuberculosis, and by 1939, his condition worsened.
+He was treated at Monrovia Sanatorium in California, the same place where in 1928, President Manuel L. Quezon had recovered from the disease.
+On October 27, 1940, Dee C. Chuan died of tuberculosis in Monrovia.
+He was 52.
+The funeral service was held November 30, 1940, at Central Student Church in Ermita, and he was buried on December 1, 1940, at the Chinese Cemetery.
 About 10,000 people rode or walked in the funeral cortege, which included some 600 cars and 45 Meralco buses, which had been rented for the occasion.
-The Dee family eventually put up for him a three-storey mausoleum modeled after the crypt of Sun Yat-sen.
+The Dee family erected a three-story mausoleum modeled after the crypt of Sun Yat-sen.